Campus Sexual Assaults

 - Anyone can become a victim of sexual assault, regardless of: age, race, gender identity or expression, sexual orientation, relationship/marital status, socioeconomic status, ethnicity, etc.

-- 1 in 5 women and 1 in 15 men will become a victim of sexual assault during their lifetime; most victims first experience sexual violence before the age of 25
+- 1 in 5 women and 1 in 16 men will become a victim of sexual assault while at college

 - Date Rape, or acquaintance rape, is the most common type of sexual assault

 - Almost 90% of victims have known their assailants

 - Alcohol is the #1 date rape drug

 - At least 50% of sexual assaults on campus are alcohol-related

 - Over 50% of those who've experienced vaginal, oral, or anal intercourse against their will label their experience as something other than rape

 - 95% of campus sexual assaults are unreported

 - Several barriers to reporting were identified by victims:

 - Not having proof that the incident occured

 - Fear of retaliation by the perpetrator